Maintaining a healthy work-life balance is crucial for your overall well-being,

 a medical and family law professional, mediator, and mom, I know how difficult

 it can be to maintain a healthy balance between managing a career and

 maintaining relationships with those you love.

-Balancing work, studies, personal relationships and your marriage can be
+Balancing work, studies, and personal relationships can be really tough,

-really tough, but it's important to find ways to achieve harmony between
+but it's important to find ways to achieve harmony among these different

 Many people want to have a healthy, fulfilling relationship, but not everyone